-Accepting, directly or indirectly, any gift, gratuity, favor, entertainment, loan, or anything of monetary value reasonably determined to exceed $50.00 in worth from any person, group, or private organization seeking to enter into, or already in, a business or financial relationship with the Tribes, is prohibited.
+Accepting, directly or indirectly, any gift, gratuity, favor, entertainment, loan, or anything of monetary value reasonably determined to exceed $50.00 in value from any person, group, or private organization seeking to enter into, or already in, a business or financial relationship with the Tribes, is prohibited.
 Any such gift offered to an employee during the course of his or her employment must be immediately reported to the employee’s immediate supervisor, who shall forward the gift to the Purchasing Office to be used as determined by the Employee Recognition Committee.